Josef314314/FilePermissionsLinux/README.md

 <img src="https://i.imgur.com/4Bwwzo5.png" height="60%" width="60%" alt="LinuxComm"/>
 <br />
 <p align="left">
 The first line of the screenshot displays the command I entered, and the other lines display the output.
-The code lists all contents of the "projects" directory.
+The code lists all contents of the projects directory.
-I used the ls command with the "-la" option to display a detailed listing of the file contents that also returned hidden files.
+I used the `ls` command with the "-la" option to display a detailed listing of the file contents that also returned hidden files.
 The output of my command indicates that there is one directory named "drafts", one hidden file named ".project_x.txt", and five other project files.
 The 10-character string in the first column represents the permissions set on each file or directory. <br />
 <br />